Qismat: Box office

-Qismat had grossed ₹19.25 crore in India and ₹11.8 crore in other territories, for a worldwide total ₹31.05 crore.
-It became fifth highest-grossing Punjabi film of all time, as well as second highest-grossing Punjabi film of 2018, second highest-grossing film for Ammy Virk and Sargun Mehta after their debut Angrej released in 2015.
+Qismat had grossed ₹28 crore worldwide.
+It became one of the highest-grossing Punjabi films of all time, as well as second highest-grossing Punjabi film of 2018, second highest-grossing film for Ammy Virk and Sargun Mehta after their debut Angrej released in 2015.

 According to Box Office India Qismat opened very good.
 The collections of the film were three times Shahid Kapoor's starrer Batti Gul Meter Chalu in cities of Punjab.
 The film opened as the second highest grosser of 2018 behind Carry On Jatta 2 also the film had eighth highest opening ever for Punjabi films.
 On its opening day the film grossed ₹2.3 crore and ₹1.8 crore nett in India.
 It collect ₹2.37 crore on its second day and took a total of ₹4.67 crore in just two days On its third day film grossed ₹2.66 crore in India making the weekend total ₹7.33 crore.
 According to Bollywood Hungama at overseas, the film performed better than all other Indian releases collecting ₹71.51 lacs at United States, ₹1.27 crore at Canada, ₹44.28 lacs at United Kingdom, ₹55.64 lacs at Australia and ₹17.25 lacs at New Zealand in its opening weekend.
 The film opened as fifth highest opening weekend of all time behind Carry On Jatta 2, Sardaar Ji, Sardaar Ji 2 and Manje Bistre also the film was announced as a huge hit after its weekend by Box Office India.
 In four days the film netted ₹6.03 crore at domestic box office and the Monday collections dropped just 25% from the good opening day.

 In its second weekend, the film dominates even on new releases like Parahuna and Sui Dhaaga in Canada.
 In 10 days, the film collected est. ₹9 crore at overseas including ₹1.64 crore in US, ₹4.48 crore in Canada, ₹89.28 lacs in UK, ₹1.37 crore in Australia and ₹38.77 lacs in New Zealand.
 The film continued its blockbuster run in third week, till its third weekend film grossed ₹1.95 crore in USA, ₹5.82 crore in Canada, ₹1.24 crore in UK, ₹1.6 crore in Australia and ₹43.86 lacs in New Zealand and remained in top charts in some countries.